-Since 2002 Beaver Protection Systems develops and markets mobile storm and flood protection.
-The company, based in Grosswangen/LU, Switzerland, is today the market leader in the areas of storm and flood protection as well as training/education/instruction in preparation for disaster protection.
+Beaver Protection Systems has been developing and selling mobile storm and flood protection since 2002.
+The company, based in Grosswangen (LU), Switzerland, is now the market leader in storm and flood protection as well as in education, training and preparation for disaster protection.

-Beaver Protection Systems is an owner-managed company with sales partners and agents in countries worldwide.
-They still have lots of space for new cooperations.
+Beaver Protection Systems is an owner-managed company with sales partners and representatives in countries worldwide.
+However, they still have plenty of room for new cooperation.
 The company is replacing sandbags and their systems are working with water against water.

-Interview with Philipp Wolff, CEO of Beaver Protection Systems AG.
+Interview with Philipp Wolff, CEO of Beaver Protection Systems Ltd

 What are the main areas of activity of the company?

-Philipp Wolff: The products of Beaver Protection Systems AG are manufactured by various companies with many years of experience in storm and flood protection.
+Our systems are manufactured by long-standing partner companies that adhere to high quality and process standards to ensure quality and reliability.
 When it comes to the safety of our customers, we make no compromises.
-Accordingly, we work very closely with our producers and count on Swiss and EU-Quality works.
+We work closely with our producers and rely on Swiss and EU quality companies with relevant experience.

-The orange Beaver hose dam is by far the best-selling mobile, location-independent storm and flood protection system.
-In over a thousand emergency operations, the protective hoses have already prevented or reduced hundreds of millions of euros in damage.
-Over 1500,000 linear meters sold protect our customers from disasters and prevent and reduce immense financial losses.
+The orange Beaver Dam is by far the best-selling mobile, location-independent storm and flood protection system.
+In over a thousand cases, the protective dams have already prevented or reduced damages amounting to hundreds of millions.
+Over 150,000 linear meters are still in use today, protecting our customers, the population and industry from disasters and preventing or reducing immense financial losses.

 What’s the news about new products/services?